shubhajitml/starry/README.md

 Finding the most starred repos of an organisation

 ### 1. Test
-make POST requests to https://web-dep.appspot.com/repos with data as the specifed format `{"org": "verloop"}`
+make POST requests to https://starry.appspot.com/repos with data as the specifed format `{"org": "google"}`

 ```
 curl --header "Content-Type: application/json" --request POST \